 Business Responsibility Report on various initiatives taken by theCompany is enclosed in this report as Annexure - 4.
 In addition to the statutorydisclosures made in the said Annexure the significant ESG initiatives taken by theCompany and its subsidiary Max Life are available athttps://www.maxfinancialservices.com/wp-content/uploads/2022/07/Annual-Report-Doc-2021-22.zip

 Policy for Prevention of Sexual Harassment

-Your Company has requisite policy for Prevention of SexualHarassment which is available on the website of the Company atwww.maxfinancialservices.com/ shareholder-information.
-The comprehensive policy ensuresgender equality and the right to work with dignity.
-Your company has complied with provisions relating to theconstitution of Internal Complaints Committee under the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Rederessal) Act 2013.No case was reported to the Committee during the year under review.
+Your Company has a requisite policy for Prevention of SexualHarassment which is available on the website of the Company atwww.maxfinancialservices.com/ shareholder-information.
+The comprehensive policy ensuresgender equality and the right to work with dignity to all employees (permanentcontractual temporary and trainees) of the Company.
+Your company has complied withprovisions relating to the constitution of the Internal Complaints Committee under theSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.No case was reported to the Committee during the year under review.

 Loans Guarantees or Investments in Securities